 Then, encouraged by Ellie to go all out for the woman he loves, Chuck finally undoes Prague and chooses Sarah over the spy life in a love declaration that is the reversal of their Prague encounter.

-If all this is not enough in Sarah’s eyes, then most of the episode is useless filler, and Chuck’s ultimate gesture of selfless love for her is wasted—Sarah would still choose a man she does not love and who just chose death for his own revenge interest over being with her rather than the man she does love and who just proved absolute commitment to her happiness against his own interest.
+If all this is not enough in Sarah’s eyes, then most of the episode is useless filler, Chuck’s ultimate gesture of selfless love for her is wasted, and Chuck’s one and only direct declaration of love to Sarah, the pivotal moment of the whole series, is rejected—Sarah would still choose a man she does not love and who just chose death for his own revenge interest over being with her rather than the man she does love and who just proved absolute commitment to her happiness against his own interest.